Blosc/blosc2_openhtj2k/README.md

     np_array = array[:]

-But to obtain the image first we must undo the transformations done when compressing:
+But prior to obtain the image, we must undo the transformations done when compressing:

     # Get back 1 byte per color, change dtype from uint32 to uint8
     np_array = np_array.astype('uint8')